 A drain trap typically consists of two pieces: a trap bend and a waste arm.

 - The trap bend is a U-shaped bend.
 One end connects to the vertical tailpiece that descends from the sink drain, and the other end connecting to the waste arm.
-The trap bend is designed to be easily removable in order to clear clogs, or it may have a small cleanup fitting on the bottom.
+The trap bend is designed to be easily removable in order to clear clogs, or it may have a small cleanout plug on the bottom of the bend.